Email: pww at (i.e., "@") clemson.edu

 At Bran Castle, in Transylvania.

-From time to time I am a visitor at the Institut de Statistique Biostatistique et Sciences Actuarielles, Université Catholique de Louvain, Louvain-la-Neuve, Belgium and the Federal Reserve Bank of St. Louis.
+I am a frequent visitor at the Institut de Statistique Biostatistique et Sciences Actuarielles, Université Catholique de Louvain, Louvain-la-Neuve, Belgium and the Federal Reserve Bank of St. Louis.

 I will teach the following courses during the fall semester, 2014:

 ECON 806: Econometrics I---Probability and Statistics for Econometrics